lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 net(X)
 ```

-A key virtue of the block abstraction is its versatility.
-We can subclass a block to create layers
-(such as the fully-connected layer class),
-entire models (such as the `MLP` class above),
-or various components of intermediate complexity.
-We exploit this versatility
-throughout the following chapters,
-such as when addressing
-convolutional neural networks.

 Uma virtude fundamental da abstração em bloco é sua versatilidade.
 Podemos criar uma subclasse de um bloco para criar camadas
 (como a classe de camada totalmente conectada),